 Holders of Series B Preferred Stock and Series A Preferred Stock have preference to the assets of the Company in the event of any voluntary or involuntary liquidation, dissolution or winding-up of the Company, equal to \$3.00 per share for Series B Preferred Stock and \$1.00 per share for Series A Preferred Stock, plus any accrued but unpaid dividends, whether or not declared, plus any dividends declared but unpaid thereon, on a pari passu basis.
-After the payment of the preference amounts to the holders of Series B Preferred Stock and Series A Preferred Stock, the remaining assets of the Company are to be distributed among the holders of Series A Preferred Stock on a pro rata basis.
-However, if the aggregate amount which the holders of Series A Preferred Stock would be entitled to receive exceeds \$2.50 per share (subject to appropriate adjustment in the event of any stock dividend, stock split, combination, reclassification or other similar event) (the "Maximum Participant Amount"), each holder of Series A Preferred Stock will receive the greater of the Maximum Participant Amount or the amount such holder would have received if all shares of Series A Preferred Stock had been converted into Common Stock immediately prior to such liquidation.
+After the payment of the preference amounts to the holders of Series B Preferred Stock and Series A Preferred Stock and Series A Preferred Stock and Series A Preferred Stock and preferred Stock on a pro rata basis.
+However, if the aggregate amount which the holders of Series A Preferred Stock would be entitled to receive exceeds \$2.50 per share (subject to appropriate adjustment in the event of any stock dividend, stock split, combination, reclassification or other similar event) (the "Maximum Participant Amount"), each holder of Series A Preferred Stock will receive the greater of the Maximum Participant Amount or the amount such holder would have received if all shares of